 Project work includes designing and validating shared, consistent, evidence-informed clinical practices; and configuring a powerful clinical information system.
 It also includes developing a comprehensive education program that will cater to the different learning needs of care providers, nurses, and ancillary and support staff across VCH, PHSA and PHC.

 The CST Cerner system and new standardized clinical practices have been implemented at VCH-Coastal sites, including Lions Gate Hospital, Squamish General Hospital, St. Paul's Hospital, Mount Saint Joseph, BC Cancer – Vancouver, BC Children’s Hospital and BC Women’s Hospital + Health Centre, and will continue to roll out at facilities across VCH, PHSA and PHC.
 As a foundation for this work, the Vancouver Pharmacy Production Centre opened in fall 2016.

 What will change?

 - Health professionals across Vancouver Coastal Health (VCH), the Provincial Health Services Authority (PHSA) and Providence Health Care (PHC) will adopt common clinical and process standards (including workflows, order sets, clinical guidelines and integrated plans of care).

 - Medications and other instructions will be entered directly into the clinical information system and will immediately become part of the patient’s record (computerized provider order entry).

-- Patient records will be updated and shared electronically via a shared clinical information system.
+- Patient records will be updated and shared electronically via the clinical information system.